 Legislation in Minnesota would implement ranked choice voting for all state and federal elections.
-Other potential legislation would also allow municipal government to opt-in to a system of ranked choice voting.
+Other legislation would also allow more municipal governments to adopt ranked choice voting.

 Ranked choice voting is a commonsense change that gives voters the option to rank candidates for office in the order they prefer them.
 If no candidate receives a majority of the first-choice votes, the candidate with the fewest votes is eliminated and the votes that candidate received count instantly towards the next choice on those voters’ ballots.
 That process repeats until a candidate receives a majority of the vote and wins.

 Ranked choice voting gives voters a stronger voice and more choice when they cast their ballots, eliminates the “spoiler effect,” and helps guarantee that elected leaders are supported by a true majority.

 Momentum has been building within the business, political, and grassroots communities to advance ranked choice voting in Minnesota, a state without citizen initiated ballot measures and currently the only state with split party control of its legislature.
 Ranked choice voting legislation was poised to pass in the state house in 2020 until the pandemic stalled most policy bills.
 The bill had support from the governor and secretary of state.

 Two pro-marijuana parties have emerged in the state, and as a result there is an increased fear of “spoiled” elections, creating an acute problem that RCV can solve while lowering the barriers to competition.
 A growing number of Minnesota legislators are campaigning for RCV and have entered office as champions to pass it.